-457 printed parts from entering it.
-A local constraint on the slope an-458 gle of the printing paths was extracted from the forbidden cone as 459 $\theta{max} = \min(\theta{nozzle}, \theta{object})$ (see Figure 4 for the detailed formula-460 tion).
-Instead of regarding the printer as a pointed conical nozzle by 461 overlooking the flat outlet of the latter, we propose making this for-462 mulation more precise by representing the nozzle as a combination 463 of a cylinder and a truncated cone.
+Constraint on the Slope Angle.
+In the work of Etienne et al. [2019], the constraint on collision was modeled as an inverted cone to forbid already printed parts from entering it.
+A local constraint on the slope angle of the printing paths was extracted from the forbidden cone as $\theta{max} = \min(\theta{nozzle}, \theta{object})$ (Figure 4 presents the detailed formulation).
+Instead of regarding the printer as a pointed conical nozzle by overlooking the flat outlet of the latter, we propose making this formulation more precise by representing the nozzle as a combination of a cylinder and a truncated cone.